jonathanpalma/react-native-simple-i18n/README.md

 [![Star on GitHub][github-star-badge]][github-star]
 [![Tweet][twitter-badge]][twitter]

-This library was inspired by [How to use React Native Localize in React Native apps](blog-article) (written by [Aman Mittal](aman-twitter)) so please go and leave this guy some 👏.
+This library was inspired by [How to use React Native Localize in React Native apps][blog-article] (written by [Aman Mittal][aman-twitter]) so please go and leave this guy some 👏.

 Disclaimer: This library only supports translations, it does NOT support cultural settings (currency, dates, times, etc)